mklimek1/final-project/index.md

 There are many different CAT programs available.
 However, they process Markdown files differently as this markup language can be difficult for them to interpret.

-This guide presents how three CAT programs — Phrase, Trados Studio 2022, and Wordfast Pro — process Markdown files with in-built settings.
+This study presents how three CAT programs — Phrase, Trados Studio 2022, and Wordfast Pro — process Markdown files with inbuilt settings.

 # Aim